Rosuav/Gypsum/plugins/README.rst

 	int outputhook(string line,mapping(string:mixed) conn)

   Note that the outputhook receives a connection, *not* a subwindow.
 See below for details of the two separate mappings.
+Or just use output() instead :)

 Window - 'inherit window'
 -------------------------